 This exciting and challenging course requires strong performance skills, creativity and academic ability.
 It suits people who are good performers on their instrument or voice, enjoy composing and are open-minded in their approach to listening to and analysing a diverse range of music.
 Studying A level music gives you the power to engage with and appreciate music more deeply and will greatly develop your skills as a musician.

 Music A Level involves a lot of practical, creative work but it is sufficiently rigorous to be accepted as a serious academic subject for entry to university courses.
 BHASVIC music students have gone on to study at music colleges, Oxbridge and a wide range of other universities for both music and unrelated courses.
-Music A level course opens up possibilities in many different career areas including performance, composition and production as well as a wide range of jobs that are connected to supporting and promoting the industry such as event management, broadcasting/journalism and education.
+Music A level opens up possibilities in many different career areas including performance, composition and production as well as a wide range of jobs that are connected to supporting and promoting the industry such as event management, broadcasting/journalism and education.
 Careers where music is directly related to the job could include Music Therapist, Musician, Teacher and Sound Technician.
 Jobs where studying Music could be helpful are: Arts Administrator, Event Manager, Theatre Stage Manager, Sales, Tour Manager, Merchandiser and Public Relations Officer.
 Students can choose to apply to universities or conservatoires or start an apprenticeship/job in the sector after completing their studies.
 Useful websites to research careers and wider progression options could include Careers in Music, UK Music, All About Careers and the Apprenticeship Guide.